 This course builds on the material learned and mastered in the basic SCBA course.
-In addition to reviewing basic SCBA concepts, students receive update information on SCBA technology and skills.
+In addition to a review of basic SCBA concepts students, receive updated information on SCBA technology and skills.

 - Air supply management and preservation

 - Self-rescue techniques and firefighter survival

 - Team accountability and communications

 - Large and small area search and rescue techniques

 - Shared air supply during RIT operations